A 250-year-old walnut tree was chopped down in Ohio. A brother and sister were hit with felony charges.

 Grieser estimated the tree was worth more than $28,000 — a figure she considered “conservative,” the police report states.

-According to police, the tree stood on land owned by Cleveland Metroparks, a state agency that manages some 24,000 acres of parkland, trails and recreation space across northeast Ohio, including the Mill Stream Run Reservation near Todd Jones’s property.
+According to police, the tree stood on land owned by Cleveland Metroparks, a state agency that manages some 24,000 acres of parkland, trails and recreation space across northeast Ohio, including the Mill Stream Run Reservation near Jones’s property.
 The black walnut tree sat 7½ feet from his property line, according to police.

 Jones took ownership of the property in June from his father’s widow, Debra Jones.
 Her home was on the property for decades, Debra Jones told police, but she was having trouble paying the taxes.
 She thought the transfer would relieve the financial burden, she added, which included $15,000 in tax liens.